 The Claims Process was designed for Claimants to make one Claim submission based on the most severe harm experienced at a Day School as set out in Parts 4 and 5 of the Claim Form.
 On September 23, 2021, the Federal Court confirmed that once a Claim Form had been received by the Administrator, Claimants could not add new information, change their level selection, or submit a new Claim.
 The Federal Court of Appeal affirmed the decision on January 5, 2024, and leave to appeal was denied by the Supreme Court of Canada on May 30, 2024.

-However, Claimants with missing information on their Claim Form will need to provide additional information so that their Claim can be processed.
-Claimants may also have the option to submit additional information in the event of a Reconsideration or Independent Assessor review of a decision where the Administrator has assessed a Claim at a lower level than selected on the Claim Form.
+You may also have the option to submit additional information in the event of a Reconsideration or Independent Assessor review of a decision where the Administrator has assessed a Claim at a lower level than selected on the Claim Form.
+Please note that you were only able to submit one Claim Form as part of the Claims Process.

-Q6.
 How will compensation be distributed?

 The Administrator is responsible for distributing individual compensation to Claimants.
 The Administrator began issuing payments to Claimants whose Claim Forms were reviewed and approved in 2020.

-Q7.
 Will my compensation be taxed or have an impact on insurance payments, pensions, social assistance, etc.?

 Social Benefits